 Sizing Boots by Length and Width

 With each boot you try on, we’ll do what is called a "shell fit."
-Put your bare foot in the shell and check what kind of room you have behind the heel.
-You are looking for 1 to 2 fingers to fit behind your heel within shell when your toes are lightly touching the front of the boot.
+Put your bare foot in the shell, bring your toes so they are just barely touching the front of the boot and then check what kind of room you have behind the heel.
+You are looking for 1 to 2 fingers to fit in between your heel and the shell.
 The tricky part here is that everyone has two different sized feet.
 You are still looking for a shell where both feet meet the 1-2 finger rule behind the heel.
-Those that prefer a more Alpine style fit will want 1 finger.
+Those that prefer a more Alpine style fit will want closer to 1 finger.
 This tightness provides a boost in responsiveness on the downhill, but can come at a cost of colder feet and blackened toenails on the uphill.
-A 2 finger or slightly fit is also doable for an uphill race boot, or someone that values that slipper feel for all day comfort much more than a responsive skiing fit.
-For most, 1.5 finger is money.
+A 2 finger or 'comfort' fit is also doable for an uphill race boot, or someone that values that slipper feel for all day comfort more than a responsiveness on the down.
+For most people, 1.5 fingers is the sweetspot.

 Finding the Right Fit with Liners

 Once you find the right shell, we slide the liners back in and try the boots on.
 When buckling up the boots start with the top buckles and work your way down.
 This helps to set your heel and then the rest of your foot into the proper position in the boot.
-DO NOT buckle the lower buckles overly tight.
-They should be only finger tight, meaning you should easily be able to close them with one finger.
-If you over tighten these buckles you can cut off circulation and end up with cold and or numb feet.
+DO NOT crank the lower buckles.
+They should only be finger tight, meaning you should easily be able to close them with one finger.
+If you over tighten these buckles you can cut off circulation on the top of your foot and end up with cold and numb feet.